$G$-displays of Hodge type and formal $p$-divisible groups: -displays

 \section{$G$-displays}

 Let $G = \Spec \mathcal{O}_G$ be a flat affine group scheme of finite type over $\zz_p$, and let $\mu: \mathbb{G}_{m,W(k_0)} \to G_{W(k_0)}$ be a cocharacter of $G_{W(k_0)}$.
 In section \textsection \ref{sub-gdisplau} we define the stack of $G$-displays of type $\mu$ over an \'etale sheaf of frames, following \cite{Lau2018}, and in \textsection \ref{sub-gdispdaniels} we develop Tannakian analogs of these objects.
 If $R$ is in $\textup{Nilp}_{\zz_p}$, and $\underline{S}$ is an \'etale sheaf of frames on $\Spec R$ which satisfies descent for displays (see Definition \ref{def-descent}), we prove (Theorem \ref{thm-equiv}) that our Tannakian framework is equivalent to Lau's torsor-theoretic framework.
 This is closely analogous to \cite[Thm.
 3.16]{Daniels2019}, and throughout we provide references to \cite{Daniels2019} in lieu of proofs whenever the arguments mimic those in \textit{loc. cit.}.

-In \textsection \ref{sub-lifting}, under the additional assumptions that $G$ is smooth and $\mu$ is minuscule, we recall Lau's unique lifting lemma (Proposition \ref{prop-lifting}) for adjoint nilpotent $(G,\mu)$-displays.
-The unique lifting lemma is a crucial component of the construction of the crystal associated to an adjoint nilpotent $(G,\mu)$-display in \textsection \ref{sub-crystalGdisp}.
+In \textsection \ref{sub-hodgefilt} we define the Hodge filtration for Tannakian $(G,\mu)$-displays, compare it to the Hodge filtration for $G$-displays of type $\mu$, and explain (following \cite{Lau2018}) how lifts of the Hodge filtration relate to lifts of a Tannakian $(G,\mu)$-display.
+In \textsection \ref{sub-lifting}, under the additional assumptions that $G$ is reductive and $\mu$ is minuscule, we recall Lau's unique lifting lemma (Proposition \ref{prop-lifting}) for adjoint nilpotent $(G,\mu)$-displays.
+The unique lifting lemma is a crucial component of the construction of the crystal associated with an adjoint nilpotent $(G,\mu)$-display in \textsection \ref{sub-crystalGdisp}.